AFniljK/reversi/README.md

-# reversi
+# Reversi
-An interface for studying/playing board game reversi
+An interface for studying/playing board game reversi.